jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/01-project-setup.md

 At the moment we have installed the dotnet sdk on our machine and this is the easiest since we can just run the `dotnet` commands from our terminal.

-However to run a MSSQL Server you will either need to go through a tedious installation process, if you are on a Windows machine or else you are out of luck.
+However to run a MSSQL Server you will either need to go through a tedious installation process, if you are on a Windows machine or else up until a year or so ago (end of 2017) you were out of luck.

-That is until Microsoft embraced the world of containers and allows us to install it as part of a docker container.
+Now Microsoft has embraced the world of containers and it allows us to install it as part of a docker container.

 So in your terminal (or docker-toolbox for windows git bash terminal) type the following in to download the 2017 version of MSSQL Server